mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-05-tuesday-session-1.md

 fi
 ```

 A really rabbit hole to get lost in with bash is its use of brackets.
 Normal, curl, squared, double or single all have different uses.
-The square brackets used above alway resolve to a true or false value and have many inbuilt short handles for comparing different variables and files.
+The square brackets used above always resolve to a true or false value and have many inbuilt short handles for comparing different variables and files.
 Here we are just doing a simple string comparison.
 We are also using the elif shorthand for else if!

 ## Summary